-For the first weekend I spent back in Taiwan, my family and I went to one of the most famous tourist spots in the country, Sun Moon Lake.
-We’ve always spent our vacations overseas and because of that, I barely got to experience Taiwan before I left to study abroad.
-I had gotten too used to the chilly weather and was surprised by how hot it was in the northern hemisphere in July.
+For the first weekend I spent back in Taiwan, my family and I went to one of the most famous tourist attractions in the country, Sun Moon Lake.
+Growing up, we always went on trips overseas, and because of that, I hardly got to experience Taiwan before I left to study abroad.
+I had gotten too used to the chilly weather in Melbourne and was surprised by how hot it was in the northern hemisphere in July.

 The view was worth the trip, and I thought I took good photos but my dad outshines me every time (All photos but the one with trees were taken by him!).

-The buffet was full when we tried to get lunch, so we had a light meal at the lobby.
+The buffet was full when we went for lunch, so we had a light meal in the lobby cafe.
 There was a big window that stretched quite a distance in the lobby to give us a nice view of the Lake.
 We had fried rice and black tea, and we didn’t have to wait long.
-I had high expectations for the tea since the area was said to produce nice tea, but I must say that it was mediocre.
+I had high expectations for the tea since the area was said to produce nice tea, but it wasn’t outstanding.

 I had to find something to do afterwards, so I headed to the basement and found a dart machine, a pool table, table-tennis, and a pretty decent gym.
 There were some TV-gaming consoles to keep the kids occupied, too.

-There was also a hot spring, but the man at the counter told me that tap on the bathtub in the rooms are supplied with hot spring water, so I could enjoy it in private as well.
+There was also a hot spring; the man at the counter told me that tap on the bathtub in the rooms are supplied with hot spring water, so I could enjoy it in private as well.

 I spent some time at the pool table and gym before going back to our room.

 The room was large and had a great view of the lake, I saw some boat tours going on in the distance under the sun.
 We had a room just for tea, separated from the beds by a sliding door.
 I was very impressed by the bathing area, which had a showering area and even a spring-water-supplied tub that could easily hold two people.